kubernetes/steering/elections.md

 ### Eligibility for candidacy

-Anyone may nominate either themselves or someone else to be a candidate in the election.
-To be ratified as a candidate, the nominee must accept the nomination and three Members of Standing (including the nominator, if she/he has standing) from three different employers, must endorse the nomination.
+Eligibility for candidacy is defined by:

+* Acceptance of a nomination, or self-nomination (anyone may nominate, anyone may be nominated)
+* Sponsorship by three eligible voters from three different employers (the candidate can self-sponsor if they are eligible to vote)

 Nominators are free to nominate as many people as they wish to.
-Members of Standing may endorse multiple nominees, but we expect endorsements to be in good faith.
+Eligible voters may endorse multiple nominees, but we expect endorsements to be in good faith.
 If this turns out to be a problem, this will be reconsidered.

 ### Election process